-Neither the Interim Urgency Ordinance extension, nor the permanent ordinance, is an action subject to the California Environmental Quality Act (CEQA), as the actions have no potential for resulting in physical change to the environment.
+The Interim Urgency Ordinance extension is not an action subject to the California Environmental Quality Act (CEQA), as the action has no potential for resulting in physical change to the environment.
 (14 Cal.
 Code.
 Regs. § 15358.)
-Further, adoption of the Urgency Ordinance extension and permanent ordinance are exempt under CEQA because they will not cause a change in any of the physical conditions within the area affected by the ordinances.
+Further, adoption of the Urgency Ordinance extension is exempt under CEQA because they will not cause a change in any of the physical conditions within the area affected by the ordinances.
 (14 Cal.
 Code Regs. § 15061(b)(3).)